Aldo Garòsci

-Aldo Garòsci (October 13, 1907 – January 3, 2000) was an Italian historian, socialist, anti-fascist activist-politician and, in his later professional career, a leading political journalist-commentator.
+Aldo Garòsci (13 October 1907 – 3 January 2000) was an Italian historian, socialist, anti-fascist activist-politician and, in his later professional career, a leading political journalist-commentator.

-Biography

 Provenance and early life

 Aldo Garòsci was born at Meana di Susa, a small mountain town overlooking the Susa Valley, roughly equidistant between Turin, to the east, and the mountain pass across into Savoy, to the west.
 Aldo was his father's third son.
 Antonio Garosci (1861-1941) was not originally from Piedmont.
-He had been born in San Remo down by the coast.
+He had been born in Sanremo down by the coast.
 Antonio Garosci worked as a businessman-entrepreneur in the agri-foods sector.
 Despite having arrived as outsiders, by the time of Aldo's birth, the Garosci family were well networked in the valley.
 His mother, born Alessandra Sampò (1879-1938) was significantly younger than her husband.
 She had been born at Bene Vagienna (Cuneo), another small mountain town, located in the extreme south of Piedmont.
 Alessandra Sampò had grown up in a family of middle class intellectuals.
-Her sister Nelda was married to the noted medievalist Giorgio Falco, whom she had met at university.
+Her sister Nelda was married to the noted medievalist Giorgio Falco, whom she had met at the University of Turin.